Thinkful/thinkful-curriculum-starter-files/iain-notes/sa_tutorial/important_concepts.rst

 SQLAlchemy uses a pattern called **Data Mapper** to persist objects.
 In the Data Mapper pattern, we create a set of regular Python classes corresponding to the real world classes of objects that we are persisting in the database, such as Species, Pet, and Person.
-Each instantiation of a class represents one database instance: there will be a Person object for Ben, and pet objects for Ben's cats.
+Each instantiation of a class represents one database record: there will be a Person object for Ben, and a series of pet objects for Ben's cats.
 This collection of classes is referred to as our **Domain Model**.

 A separate set of objects representing the database *tables* are also created, one per table, and these are then **mapped** dynamically to our domain model classes using SQLAlchemy's **mapper** function.
-The Data Mapper pattern is very flexible because it doesn't make any assumptions about how our Python classes map to our tables: if the database grows and we need to change our table structure or even how many tables are mapped to each class we can easily do so without affecting code using the domain model objects.
+The Data Mapper pattern is very flexible because it doesn't make any assumptions about how our Python classes are mapped to our tables: if the database grows and we need to change our table structure or even how many tables are mapped to each class, we can easily do so without affecting code that is already using the domain model objects.

 SQLAlchemy supports two different ways of setting up your domain model and data mappers.
 In **Classical Mapping**, the three components are declared separately (domain model classes, table objects, and mapper objects).
 Older versions of SQLAlchemy only supported classical mapping, so it is worth being familiar with this as you may see it in existing code.
 You will also find that frequently in programming as a problem becomes more complex and an application grows, we wind up preferring options that involved writing more code if the result is increased clarity and flexibility.
+All software architecture decisions involve trade offs, and it's wise to distrust anyone saying that one style is always the best!
+That which is the most effective use of resources for a small project with a manageable number of domain model classes and a limited database is not necessarily the best us of resources for a project like Amazon.

 Some programmers prefer classical mapping for very complex databases or for situations where they are not in control over the database strucure.
 Below is an example of classical mapping, in which we setup a Python class for a Species, a table object for the species table, and dynamically map them to each other ::